MicrosoftDocs/power-automate-docs/articles/desktop-flows/install-browser-extensions.md

 ## Install browser extension packages

-After Power Automate for desktop version 2.27, the Google Chrome and Mozilla Firefox web extensions are part of the installation.
-You can find the respective web extension files in the following path: **C:\Program Files (x86)\Power Automate Desktop\BrowserExtensions**.
+After Power Automate for desktop version 2.27, the Google Chrome and Mozilla Firefox browser extensions are part of the installation.
+Find the respective web extension files in the following path: **C:\Program Files (x86)\Power Automate Desktop\BrowserExtensions**.

 ### Google Chrome

-1. Go to **Chrome extensions** through the browser’s setting or enter **chrome://extensions/** in the address bar.
+1. Go to **Chrome extensions** through the browser’s settings or enter **chrome://extensions/** in the address bar.

 1. Ensure that **Developer mode** is enabled.